 During the week, Ms. Ciesinski coached SUNY voice students who were singing solo roles in Dido and Aeneas.
 Roles were assigned by audition.

 College Chorale meets Mondays and Wednesdays from 2:00-3:15 p.m. in Myers Fine Arts Building, Room 300.
-This course may be repeated for up to six credits.
-Participation after six semesters is welcome, but after six credits, you will not receive additional credit or a grade, nor will your GPA be impacted.
+This course may be repeated for up to eight credits.

 ©2003 Jo Ellen Miano.
 For more information about this site, please contact email@example.com